After several years of disruption, recovery, and rapid change, events now operate as a core growth

 25

-of events run by
+Average number of events run by organizations

 412

-Average registrations
+Average registrations per event

 269

-Average attendees
+Average attendees per event

 52%

-attendance rate
+Average attendance rate across events

 What this means for you:

-• Execution across a full event portfolio supports more predictable performance and creates room to optimize over time.
+Execution across a full event portfolio supports more predictable performance and creates room to optimize over time.
 Programs built around a consistent cadence are better positioned to learn, adjust, and improve without relying on a single flagship to carry results.

 Format strategy is intentional and concentrated